fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 ### Submitting Work
 {% include alert.html class='danger' title='Deadlines!' text="
-All quizzes or discussion board posts should be submitted via Canvas by the time you go to bed on the day they are listed.
-However, previous students have found it helpful to have a grace period to accommodate work or family schedules (or the chance to draft something in the evening and revise it in the morning).
-So assignments are absolutely due by 9AM the DAY AFTER they are listed.
-Find whatever timing works for your schedule and stick with it.
+**All quizzes or discussion board posts should be submitted via Canvas by the time you go to bed on the day they are listed.** However, previous students have found it helpful to have a grace period to accommodate work or family schedules, or the chance to draft something in the evening and revise it in the morning.
+So **assignments are absolutely due by 9AM the DAY AFTER they are listed.** Find whatever timing works for your schedule and stick with it.
 "%}

+{% include alert.html class='warning' title='Lateness' text="
 All work submitted late will be docked 1 point per day.
 If not submitted before the following Monday (meaning you have the weekend to get caught up), you get a permanent ZERO for the assignment.
 This is my attempt at striking a balance between flexibility and preventing disaster---the class moves so fast that falling behind even a little can quickly spiral out of control.
 Submitting an assignment late is FAR BETTER than not at all.
+"%}

 {% include alert.html class='info' title='Ask for more feedback' text="
-There are two TAs for the course who mostly help with scoring your submitted work and providing some feedback on your assignments.
+There are two TAs for the course who help with scoring submitted work and providing some feedback on your assignments.
 But in a ~50-person class with work due most days, we're not going to be able to provide substantive comments to everyone for every assignment.
 If you ever want more feedback, PLEASE EMAIL ME and ask for it.
 I will be more than happy to write or chat with you about course material or how you're doing in the course.
 "%}